Nithin63/MiniProject-IS601/Git_terminologies.md

  And this is what it looks like once you've submitted the PR request:

+ ## Merge

+The **merge** command is used to integrate changes from another branch.
+The target of this integration (i.e. the branch that receives changes) is always the currently checked out HEAD branch.

  ![Merge pull request](https://cloud.githubusercontent.com/assets/5241432/9189528/b39a7176-3fb7-11e5-87b1-7fed3e63b6bb.png)

  You might see a big green button at the bottom that says 'Merge pull request'.
 Clicking this means you'll merge your changes